The new year is around the corner, and with it comes resolutions—and lofty goals.

 - Differentiating between life domains (work, home, social, etc.)

 The point is to get the ideas and dreams out of your brain and onto the page.
-This is the first step to creating New Year’s goals.
+This is the first step to creating your resolutions.

 My list was all over the place.
 Most of them were business related—financial and audience-size milestones and ideal product launches and their timelines.
 Some of my personal goals were extremely pie-in-the-sky: “Live in my dream home” and “Vacation in Japan” or vague: “Read more.”